 - Making sure each team member has up-to-date information about your child’s goals and progress

 - Providing the care your child needs while at Crittenton

 Our nurses follow the medication and treatment orders of your child’s multidisciplinary care team.
-They ensure your child’s treatment is administered as planned, and they maintain a safe environment for all of the children and staff at Crittenton.
+They ensure your child’s treatment is administered as planned, and they help maintain a safe environment for all of the children and staff at Crittenton.